Aakash9751/WorkwiseAI/README.md

 - 🧩 **Modular HRMS Plug-ins**
   Allow easy integration with various HRMS platforms (Odoo, Zoho, SAP, etc.) via plugin architecture.

-## 🤝 Contributing

-We welcome contributions from the community!
-To contribute:

-1. **Fork** this repository.
-2. **Create a new branch** for your feature or fix.
-   Example: `feature/improve-matching-logic`
-3. **Make your changes** and ensure the app runs smoothly.
-4. **Submit a pull request** with a clear description of your changes.

-> All contributions are reviewed and merged based on code quality and alignment with the project goals.

 ## 📝 License